-Brilliant and dramatic colors, often in tones that recall Victorian velvets or East Coast hues of October’s fall leaves, merged with lavish details like pearls and fine lace: this is often what comes to mind when one thinks of Neo Traditional tattoos.
-Perhaps the most lush and extravagant aesthetic in the tattoo community, this particular style blends the techniques of Traditional American tattooing with a rich history of arts and crafts.
-In this guide, we examine the history, influences, and artists who call the Neo Traditional method part of their own.
+Brilliant and dramatic colors, often in tones that recall Victorian velvets, lush gems, or hues of autumn’s fallen leaves, merged with lavish details like pearls and fine lace – this is often what comes to mind when one thinks of the Neo-Traditional style.
+Perhaps the most extravagant aesthetic in tattooing, this particular style blends the techniques of American Traditional with a more modern and dimensional approach.
+In this guide, we examine the history, influences, and artists who call the Neo-Traditional method their own.

-Though it may sometimes seem a far cry from American Traditional, regardless of its name, Neo Traditional actually does keep in line with many of the technical rules of traditional tattooing.
-Line width may vary, but black outlines are common as are larger designs that read well from a distance.
-Clarity of composition, the importance of a black carbon barrier to hold color, as well as common themes are some of the commonalities.
-Where Neo Traditional tattoos tend to differ is their penchant for lush details, and striking colors.
-Part of this is due to the stylistic influences from past art movements that have inspired many tattooists working in this particular field.
+Though it may sometimes seem a far cry from American Traditional style, Neo-Traditional actually does keep in line with many of the technical rules of traditional tattooing.
+Though line width and weight may vary, black outlines are still standard practice.
+Clarity of composition, the importance of a black carbon barrier to hold color, as well as shared themes are some of the commonalities.
+Where Neo-Traditional tattoos tend to differ from Traditional is in their more intricate detailing, depth of image, and their unconventionally varying, vibrant color-palette.

 Art Deco was the next movement that replaced Art Nouveau.
-With slicker, more modernized, and less romanticized, lines Art Deco was the aesthetic of a new age.
+With slicker, more modernized, and less romanticized lines, Art Deco was the aesthetic of a new age.
 Still often exotic in nature, it was more refined than Art Nouveau, which was still bathed in the excesses of Victorian culture.
-Egyptian and African influences can be seen, in part due to the Jazz Age eruption that was greatly supported by the energy of younger generations still recovering from the depressions of World War I. Although Art Deco has not informed Neo Traditional tattoos as much as Art Nouveau, much of the passion, flair, and fire of Neo Trad is gleaned from this particular cultural movement.
-However, with both of these styles in its back pocket, Neo Traditionalism has a striking foundation in art history, craft, and design, that creates powerful eye catching ink.
+Egyptian and African influences can be seen, in part due to the Jazz Age eruption that was greatly supported by the energy of younger generations still recovering from the depressions of World War I. Although Art Deco has not informed Neo-Traditional tattoos as much as Art Nouveau, much of the passion, flair, and fire of Neo-Trad is gleaned from this particular cultural movement.

-Though many modern tattooists have tried to master Neo Traditional tattooing, none have been so successful as Antony Flemming, Miss Juliet, Jacob Wiman, Jen Tonic, Hannah Flowers, Vale Lovette, and Heath Clifford.
+Though many modern tattooists have tried to master Neo–Traditional tattooing, none have been so successful as Antony Flemming, Miss Juliet, Jacob Wiman, Jen Tonic, Hannah Flowers, Vale Lovette, and Heath Clifford.
 There are also the stylings of Deborah Cherrys, Grant Lubbock, Arielle Gagnon, Sadee Glover, Chris Green and Mitchell Allenden.
-Thought each of these tattoo artists work within the field of Neo Traditional tattooing, they all bring to it a unique and distinct flavor to the style.
+Though each of these tattoo artists work within the field of Neo-Traditional tattooing, they all bring to it a unique and distinct flavor to the style.
 Heath Clifford and Grant Lubbock both concentrate on bold animal concepts, while Antony Flemming and Arielle Gagnon, though also both enthusiastic about animals, often infuse their pieces with ornamental details such as pearls, gems, crystals, lace, and metalwork.
 Hannah Flowers is known for her gorgeous portraiture of nymphettes and goddesses.
-She is also greatly influenced by Klimt and Mucha; their work is regularly referenced within her Neo Traditional tattoos.
-Vale Lovette, while also an illustrator of animals and women, is perhaps most highly regarded for her large blackwork pieces which are saturated with Art Nouveau stylings frequently in the forms of filigree an architectural ornamentation.
+One might notice references from Klimt and Mucha; their work is regularly referenced within her Neo-Traditional tattoos.
+Vale Lovette, while also an illustrator of animals and women, is perhaps most highly regarded for her large blackwork pieces which are saturated with Art Nouveau stylings frequently in the forms of filigree and architectural ornamentation.

-It is perhaps worth noting that tattooing styles are best when they have the historical foundation of incredibly successful and appreciated art movements, like those of Neo Traditional tattooing.
-Whether bedecked in the beautiful glow of white highlighted pearls, or awash in the warm and magnificent colors of cold weather, or set in a garden blessed by golden filigree and luxuriant flowers, Neo Traditional tattoos are known for their dense and richly sumptuous aesthetic.
+Whether bedecked in the beautiful glow of white highlighted pearls, or awash in the warm and magnificent colors of cool weather, or set in a garden blessed by golden filigree and luxuriant flowers, Neo-Traditional tattoos are known for their dense and richly sumptuous aesthetic.
 It is not a trend, it is a welcome mainstay within the tattoo communities vast and diverse portfolio of stylistic offerings.